aivarannamaa/yakindu-statecharts/CONTRIBUTING.md

 If you are familiar with Eclipse plugin development then you may want to checkout the source, setup the development environment, and start working with it.
 In this case you have the options described below.

-## Setting up the development environment using Oomph (recommended)
+## Setting up the development environment using Oomph (may not work anymore)

 1. Download the <a href="https://wiki.eclipse.org/Eclipse_Oomph_Installer" target="_blank">Oomph Eclipse Installer</a> for your platform and install it.
 2. Start Oomph by executing *eclipse-installer/eclipse-inst*.